WHAT to Eat

 If you’re interested in supplementing these harder-to-find minerals, we have created an Optimised Electrolyte Mix with the optimal amounts and ratios of sodium, potassium, and magnesium that many people have found helpful.

-One problem with mineral salts is that you can quickly reach your ‘gut tolerance’, or the amount your body can physically absorb at a given time, so you still may not be able to get the amount you need from supplements.
-So, it’s ideal to obtain your nutrients (including minerals) from food.
+But one problem with mineral salts is that you can quickly reach your ‘gut tolerance’, or the amount your body can physically absorb at a given time, so you still may not get enough from supplements.
+So, obtaining your nutrients (including minerals) from food is ideal.

 To determine whether you need more minerals in your typical diet and which foods and meals you need more, you can try our Free 7-Day Nutrient Clarity Challenge.